Engineering Wisconsin (WI) Rank #32 of 50

 90th Percentile $134,504

 The largest employment areas for mechanical engineers in Wisconsin include Milwaukee, Madison, Green Bay, and Kenosha.
-Salaries in major metro areas may be higher due to increased demand and cost of living.
+Salaries vary by city based on local cost of living and demand.

 How to Become a Mechanical Engineer in Wisconsin